TWarczak/data_warz/content/post/2021-05-26-forecasting-daily-sales-w-modeltime/README.md

 selling furniture, technology, and office supplies.
-The forecast can then be used to make decisions about supply-chain orders, warehouse inventory, and if/when new employees are needed to meet predicted sales demand after the holiday season. [data warz Blog Post](https://toddwarczak.netlify.app/post/modeltime/)
+The forecast can then be used to make decisions about supply-chain orders, warehouse inventory, and if/when new employees are needed to meet predicted sales demand after the holiday season. [data warz (blog post)](https://toddwarczak.netlify.app/post/modeltime/)

 ***